softwaregroup-bg/ut-port-tcp/README.md

 The purpose of this port is for establishing TCP connections to remote network locations or to represent a TCP server itself.
 It can be configured for standard socket communication or secured socket communication (TLS/SSL).

-In the UT5 implementations the TCP port is initialized in the following manner:
+In the UT5 implementations the TCP client port is initialized in the following manner:

 ```javascript
     module.exports = {